Jaysun12345/jeng8615-tracker-deco2017/README.md

 ## Refinements and Iterations

+Here, the importance of refining and adapting to changes in the prototype from the mockups was demonstrated.

 A major iteration was the narrowing down of the prototype to demonstrate only the main features.
-The first iteration of the website was a translation of the app which meant it would carry over the tabs and navigation bar that appears at the bottom of the mobile display.
+The first iteration of the website was a full representation of the app which meant it would carry over the tabs and navigation bar that appear in the mobile display.

 However, it was decided to remove the navigation bar from the desktop display due to the narrowing down of the scope of the prototype as well as an aesthetic decision as the navigation bar felt out of place.
 This is an image of the previous layout: